 If you want more leaves, speak to your friends or neighbors.
 Most people will save their leaves for you.

 10 Ways to Use Fall Leaves in the Garden

 1. Add Leaves to Your Compost

 Perhaps the easiest way to use fall leaves is by putting them in your compost pile.
-Fall leaves are carbon-rich, so they can help to balance out a compost bin with too much nitrogen.
+Fall leaves are a carbon-rich, brown material, so they can help to balance out a compost bin with too much nitrogen.

 A compost bin that has too much nitrogen becomes stinky.
 You’ll quickly notice something is off.
 This is easy to do in the summer and spring when you have tons of grass clippings to add but little carbon-rich items.

 Aim to alternate layers of shredded leaves with green materials that you typically add to your compost piles, like veggie scraps and grass clippings.
 Turn the pile when you want, and you’ll have finished compost by the spring.